 1Notice that ocfs2 is appearantly not constructed for long distances.
 1&1 has some experiences on a specific short distance cluster where the ocfs2 / DRBD combination scaled a little bit better than NFS, but worse than glusterfs (using 2 clients in both cases - notice that glusterfs showed extremely bad performance when trying to enable active-active glusterfs replication between 2 server instances, therefore we ended up using active-passive DRBD replication below a single glusterfs server).
 Conclusion: NFS < ocfs2 < glusterfs < sharding.
-We found that glusterfs on top of active-passive DRBD, while ocfs2 on top of DRBD in active-active mode was somewhere inbetween.
+We found that glusterfs on top of active-passive DRBD scalability was about 2 times better than NFS on top of active-passive DRBD, while ocfs2 on top of DRBD in active-active mode was somewhere inbetween.
 All cluster comparisons with an increasing workload over time (measured as number of customers which could be safely operated).
-Each system was replaced by the next one when the respective scalability was to replace all of these clustering concepts by the general concept of sharding.
+Each system was replaced by the next one when the respective scalability was at its respective end, each time leading to operational problems.
+The ultimate solution was to replace all of these clustering concepts by the general concept of sharding.